 And, when your job title has ‘Social Media’ in it like mine does, you tend to catch wind of these things.
 I guess if you want to get technical, my official job title hovers somewhere between “that guy” and “the secretary’s secretary,” but I took some creative liberties.
 The concept of a road trip was interesting, so I used my life approach of “Eh, why not?” and tossed my idea in the hat.
 Although, this was one of my few “Eh, why not?” moments that wouldn’t require the later use of crutches.

 As a native St. Louis, Missourian, I know winters cold enough to freeze ponds over – which never occurs here in Texas at the WrightIMC headquarters.
+There are plenty of fun things to do in Dallas, but playing hockey on a frozen pond just isn’t an option.
 I’ve played hockey my whole life, and when a pond freezes over, that can only mean one thing: Pond Hockey.
 The premise is simple: you play hockey just as you would on a typical ice rink – but on a frozen-over pond.
 As with many other pastimes, pond hockey has developed a “dangerous” label.
 Luckily, logic has never played a huge role in my life, and I answered Ford’s question with, “If given a Ford Explorer for a week, my brothers and I would go play pond hockey in Minnesota.”
 It was more long-winded than that, but I’ll save you the whole sob story.

 I expected this to go pretty similar to me trying to meet women.
 I had used my best line and told them how to get in touch with me.
 At best, I’d hear nothing and forget it ever happened.
 At worst, they would call me and get my hopes up, only to realize they meant to call the guy whose number they got on the other side of my napkin.
 So, I tried to not think too much into it when someone called from Ford asking for some more information.
 But then, like Blues and Panthers coach Mike Keenan trying to trade away a franchise goaltender, they just kept calling and talking about this grand plan about actually playing pond hockey in Minnesota.
 I had actually convinced myself that, just like hitting on women, it was all going to blow up in my face and nothing would happen, so I made sure to tell no one to avoid later embarrassment.